-- The knife must be very sharp to prevent shredding the bread.
+- The knife must be very sharp to prevent bread shredding.

-- Adequate blade length is very important.
-It should be no shorter than 7" in length and the longer - the better.
-A 9" or longer knife blade is best for large homemade loaves.
+- The length of the blade should be adequate.
+It's suggested that you get a blade that's no shorter than 7" in length.
+The longer the blade, the better.
+In fact, a 9" or longer knife blade is best for large homemade loaves.

-- A serrated knife with a plain blade point designed especially for bread slicing.
+- A serrated knife is a great choice.
+It delivers a clean, effortless slice.
+Ones with a plain blade point are designed especially for bread slicing as well.

-Bread knives come in a variety of blade lengths and serrated edges can be extremely sharp, so care is recommended when handling and storing these knives.
+Bread knives that come in a variety of blade lengths and serrated edges can be extremely sharp.
+Make sure to be cautious when handling and storing knives.

 Electric and Serrated Knives